YannickKae/Efficient-Tests-of-Stock-Return-Predictability/README.md

 Q(\beta_0, \rho) = \frac{x_0^\mu(r_1 - \beta_0 x_0 - \beta_{ue}(x_1 - \rho x_0)) + \ldots + x_{T-1}^\mu(r_T - \beta_0 x_{T-1} - \beta_{ue}(x_T - \rho x_{T-1}))}{\sigma_u \sqrt{1 - \delta^2} \sqrt{x_0^{\mu 2} + \ldots + x_{T-1}^{\mu 2}}}
 $$

-## Overview
+## Procedure

-The R code implements the testing procedure and is divided into several steps:
+The R code implements the testing procedure as described in the paper *Implementing the Econometric Methods in “Efficient Tests of Stock Return Predictability”* (2005) and is divided into several steps:

-1. **Bayesian Information Criterion (BIC) calculation**: This block defines the BIC function and uses it to determine the optimal order p of an autoregressive (AR) model by minimizing the BIC on a dataset `ts(m)`.
-The AR model is then fit using the `dynlm` package.

-2. **Intermediate steps for Bonferroni Q-test**: This block performs several intermediate steps in preparation for the Bonferroni Q-test.
-These steps include estimating the standard error of the slope coefficient, calculating the first-order difference of the predictor variable, setting up a matrix to store lagged differences, and calculating residuals, variances, and covariance, among others.

-3. **Bonferroni Q-test**: The final block of code performs the Bonferroni Q-test using the intermediate values calculated in the previous step.
-The test is used to determine whether the slope coefficient beta of the linear regression is significantly different from 0.
-This can be used to test the hypothesis that the predictor variable is related to the response variable (stock returns).
+### Data Preparation
+- **Importing Data**: The script imports stock market data from an Excel file using the `readxl` library.
+It specifically selects rows based on a predefined frequency (`freq`).
+- **Variable Definition**: Defines `m` as the log-transformed predictor variable (e.g., 'icape') and `y` as the log difference of stock returns.

+### Bayes Information Criterion (BIC)
+- **Function Definition**: A function is created to calculate the Bayesian Information Criterion (BIC) for AR(p) models.
+This function evaluates the BIC value, aiding in model selection.
+- **Model Selection**: Iterates over different AR(p) models and selects the one with the smallest BIC, determining the optimal number of lags (p) for the AR model.

+### Bonferroni Q-test: Part 1
+- **Step 1**: Calculates the standard error of β and sets up a data matrix for Augmented Dickey-Fuller (ADF) regression to estimate ψ coefficients.
+- **Step 2**: Performs an autoregression on the predictor variable to estimate the standard error of ρ and its variance.
+- **Step 3**: Computes the DF-GLS statistic, necessary for unit root testing in the AR(p) model, involving de-meaning the predictor variable and running ADF regression.

+### Confidence Interval for the Largest Autoregressive Root
+- **Interval Calculation**: Determines the confidence interval for the largest autoregressive root (ρ) using predefined values from Campbell and Yogo (2005).

+### Bonferroni Q-test: Part 2
+- **Adjusting and Estimating β**: Adjusts the stock returns for estimated ρ values and re-estimates β.
+- **90% Confidence Interval**: Calculates the 90% confidence interval for β, incorporating computed standard errors and variance terms.
+This interval is critical for hypothesis testing regarding the predictor's predictive ability.
+- **Graphical Representation**: Plots the confidence intervals against ρ values to visually represent the variable's predictive ability across different ρ values.

 ## Results Interpretation